Soumitro-Chakrabarty/academic-kickstart/content/post/icassp2020/index.md

 This year ICASSP was supposed to be held in Barcelona, but unfortunately due to the COVID-19 crisis, it had to turn into a virtual conference.
 Though I missed the typical face-to-face interaction with fellow researchers, I really appreciate the availability of presentation videos online beyond the period of the conference.

-There were some really interesting works presented this year also at ICASSP and I am listing my choices based on my areas of interest of *single and multi-channel speech enhancement/separation, microphone array processing and acoustic parameter estimation*.
+There were some really interesting works presented this year also at ICASSP and I am listing my highlights based on my areas of interest of machine learning based methods for *single and multi-channel speech enhancement and separation, microphone array processing and acoustic parameter estimation*.

 ### Single-channel speech enhancement and separation